 Since our founding in 1975, the Trust has made grants with special attention to the five Pacific Northwest states: Alaska, Idaho, Montana, Oregon and Washington.
 Historically, our executive director has identified significant projects for grantmaking, and we presently award grants in the areas of arts and culture, education, health and human services, and science research.

-Beginning with assets of $91 million, the Trust’s endowment has grown to over $1 billion — with nearly $900 million given out in grant awards and programs to date.
+Beginning with assets of $91 million, the Trust’s endowment has grown to approximately $1.2 billion — with over $925 million given out in grant awards and programs to date.
 This places the Murdock Trust within the top five largest private foundations in the Pacific Northwest and among the top 100 in the country.
 We are one of the only foundations headquartered in the Pacific Northwest that regularly awards grants across a five-state region, although some grants are awarded for national purposes that impact our region or areas of interest.